Isesin/memcached-server-ruby-1.0.0/README.md

 ## How to run:
 1. Clone the repository: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository
 2. Install Ruby 3.0.3 without DevKit
-3. In your text editor terminal instal RSPEC: gem install rspec
+3. In your IDE terminal install RSPEC: gem install rspec
-4. Run server:
-In 1 terminal:
+4. Open two terminals, the first one is going to act as a SERVER.
+The other as a CLIENT:

 ### Server:
 In your terminal, type: ruby memcached-server.rb <"hostname / IP"> <"port">
 Example: ruby memcached-server.rb localhost 123456